 Sky Racing is a world leader in multi-venue, multi-channel race broadcasting, telecasting more than 80,000 races each year to millions of viewers in Australia and around the globe.

 A pioneer of satellite television in Australia, Sky Racing transmits to more than 5,000 outlets across Australia, and into 51 countries around the world via satellite, cable, mobile and the Internet.

 Sky Racing has a reach of more than two million Australian homes with the potential to more than double that figure in the near future.

-With the launch of Sky Racing2 and Sky Racing World in 2010, Sky undertook an expansion of its network to give viewers the most comprehensive coverage of the three codes of racing anywhere in the world.
+With the launch of Sky Racing2 and Sky Racing World (now Sky Thoroughbred Central) in 2010, Sky undertook an expansion of its network to give viewers the most comprehensive coverage of the three codes of racing anywhere in the world.